 The Society expects that, given the closeness of the affiliate’s purposes to those of the Society, all participants of the affiliate will maintain active membership in the Society.
-For large affiliates, special membership rates may be arranged.

 Applications should be in writing and, among other things, should address such issues as the goals and duration of the project, the background of the key organizers and participants, administrative and financial capabilities, and details of relevant previous activities.
 Supporting materials might include an audio or video recording, a notice of an upcoming event or performance, press releases and reviews, and an invitation to a rehearsal.

 Applications should be mailed to SFEMS, P.O.
 Box 27495, San Francisco, CA 94127-0495.
 They will be reviewed and voted on by the Society’s Board of Directors, whose decision is final.